 As Recruitment Consultants, you are probably aware of the time restraints felt by most hiring managers during the recruitment process.
 With overwhelming numbers of applicants to consider, the vetting process is unlikely to be as thoroughly executed.
 While this might level the playing field, quality candidates inevitably slip through the cracks, as their CV’s are skimmed over, or worse, skipped past.

 Lots of applications might not sound like a bad thing, but identifying talent in an overcrowded market can be just as detrimental, as recruiting and training the wrong personnel is an expensive mistake that most businesses can ill afford.

 How Recruitment Agencies are adding value

-In a candidate driven market, specialist recruitment agencies are needed now more than ever.
+There are challenges in recruitment agencies too of course, but in a candidate driven market specialist recruitment agencies are needed now more than ever.

 Ian Moriarty is the Operations Director of ethical recruitment agency, Hooray, in Cheltenham, Gloucestershire.
 While he acknowledges that the role of recruitment consultants can adapt through times of economic uncertainty, the need for agencies and recruitment specialists is ever present.

 “Good candidates have always been available, during times of economic strength and weakness.
 While this hasn’t changed, the challenges associated with finding those candidates have.”